Tide: Cook Strait

 The graph of Cook Strait's tides shows separately the high water and low water height and time, through November 2007; these are not measured values but instead are calculated from tidal parameters derived from years-old measurements.
 Cook Strait's nautical chart offers tidal current information.
 For instance the January 1979 edition for (northwest of Cape Terawhiti) refers timings to Westport while the January 2004 issue refers to Wellington.

 Near Cape Terawhiti in the middle of Cook Strait the tidal height variation is almost nil while the tidal current reaches its maximum, especially near the notorious Karori Rip.

 Aside from weather effects, the actual currents through Cook Strait are influenced by the tidal height differences between the two ends of the strait and as can be seen, only one of the two spring tides at the north west end of the strait near Nelson has a counterpart spring tide at the south east end (Wellington), so the resulting behaviour follows neither reference harbour.

+Nantucket Shoals

+In the Nantucket Shoals region of the Atlantic Ocean, tidal currents are rotary in character, meaning the direction of flow gradually changes through all compass directions over a tidal cycle rather than simply reversing back and forth along the same line.
+Over the shoals, the currents tend to turn clockwise, with typical peak velocities in the range of 1.5 to 2.5 knots, and minimums around 0.5 knot, though velocities can vary significantly with position and tidal phase.
+Because the current direction steadily rotates rather than abruptly reversing, there is no distinct slack water period as found in simple reversing currents; instead, the current speed waxes and wanes throughout the cycle while its direction continuously shifts.

 Power generation

 Tidal energy can be extracted by two means: inserting a water turbine into a tidal current, or building ponds that release/admit water through a turbine.
 In the first case, the energy amount is entirely determined by the timing and tidal current magnitude.
 However, the best currents may be unavailable because the turbines would obstruct ships.
 In the second, the impoundment dams are expensive to construct, natural water cycles are completely disrupted, ship navigation is disrupted.
 However, with multiple ponds, power can be generated at chosen times.
 So far, there are few installed systems for tidal power generation (most famously, La Rance at Saint Malo, France) which face many difficulties.
 Aside from environmental issues, simply withstanding corrosion and biological fouling pose engineering challenges.

-Tidal power proponents point out that, unlike wind power systems, generation levels can be reliably predicted, save for weather effects.
-While some generation is possible for most of the tidal cycle, in practice turbines lose efficiency at lower operating rates.
-Since the power available from a flow is proportional to the cube of the flow speed, the times during which high power generation is possible are brief.
+Tidal power is more predictable than wind energy, but turbine efficiency drops at low flow velocity, and because power scales with the cube of velocity, peak output is brief.
+Fluctuations can be mitigated through energy storage, advanced turbine controls, distributed tidal arrays, or hybridization with other renewables.